Top 10 Attractions in Tbilisi

 2. Metekhi Church

-Metekhi Church, Landmarks and Attractions in Tbilisi
+Metekhi Church, Tbilisi

 Once upon a time, on the rocky shores of the Kura River, there was a castle complete with a monastery and church, serving as the residence for Georgian kings.
 But as time marched on, the castle fell to ruins during invasions, leaving only the small Metekhi Church standing today.
 Built in the 12th century, this church sits on the site of an earlier one and is the final resting place of Georgia's first martyr, Queen Shushanik Ranska.